slashdevslashurandom/gxter/README.md

 In addition, it is also my first experiment for coding in Rust.

-**gxter is a work in progress, and support for compilation of GXT files from text files is to be added in the future.**
+**gxter is a work in progress, and support for other useful options is to be added in the future.**

+The program has been proven capable of decompiling the English language text files from all three games supported, and compiling them back with small modifications.
+Further testing may be necessary to prove whether or not larger changes will work.

 ## Usage

-The program runs on the command line and works with either GXT files or flat text files.
+The program runs on the command line and works with either GXT files or TOML-based text files.
 Use the following arguments to tell what the program should do:

-- `-d`, `--decompile`: Read a GXT file, then output its contents on the screen.
+- `-d`, `--decompile`: Read a GXT file, then output its contents on the screen or into a file specified by the `-o` parameter below.
   If this parameter is not specified, the program will assume the default operation is to compile a text file into a GXT file instead.
-The program will determine the format based on the file's structure and act accordingly.
+The program will determine the GXT's format based on the file's structure and act accordingly.

 - `-K`, `--key-sort`: When decompiling, list strings in the order of their keys, according to the entries in TKEY.